-- given, students and their dorm parent should proceed to the school and take shelter in the basement. - Other Locations in the City Should students be out within the city when a J-Alert is broadcast over their phones, students should follow advice given and seek shelter in the basements of buildings or within the subway system.
+- Dorm The dorm parents should use the PA system to alter students to come downstairs to the entry of the building from where their dorm parent should proceed to the school and take shelter in the basement. - Other Locations in the City Should students be out within the city when a J-Alert is broadcast over their phones, students should follow advice given and seek shelter in the basements of buildings or within the subway system.
 Deep locations within the city are: - Toho Line subway station (the city's deepest) and other subway stations - Underground shopping streets of Aurora Town and Pole Town - The multi-level underground parkade of Daimaru Department Store